crossjoin/Json/README.md

 ## Introduction
 This library provides a JSON decoder and encoder for PHP, based on the native PHP `json_*` functions, but **with full Unicode support**, following [RFC 7159](https://tools.ietf.org/html/rfc7159).

-The native PHP functions only support JSON string that are encoded in UTF-8 and that do not contain a byte order mark (BOM).
+The native PHP functions only support JSON strings that are encoded in UTF-8 and that do not contain a byte order mark (BOM).

 This library wraps the PHP functions and enables you to decode and encode JSON files with the following additional encodings that are allowed by the RFC:
 - UTF-16BE